 Local planning authorities are able to request supporting information with a planning application, in addition to the national requirement for validation.
 These requirements must be specified on a formally adopted ‘local list’ published on the website and is less than two years old.

-Hinckley & Bosworth Borough Council has consulted on the local validation requirements between 5 to 26 March 2018.
-Following the comments received, small amendments have been made and the final document was published in January 2019.
+Hinckley & Bosworth Borough Council consulted upon the local validation requirements between 5 and 26 March 2018.
+Following the comments received, small amendments were made, and the final document was published in January 2019.
 The council have reviewed the local validation requirements at 11 January 2021 and have decided no changes are necessary.
 The document is therefore valid for a further two years.

 The document identifies the plans, details and documents which must be submitted, with all types of planning applications to make them a valid application.
 If you do not submit the information required in the validation list with your application, this could make your application invalid and will delay the determination of your application.